Centro Digital Pictures: Wins

-Centro has been recognized with awards from many top industry organizations.
-So far Gong fu (Kung Fu Hustle) has been their most successful film, and has won a Hong Kong Film Award a Golden Horse Film Festival award and a Satellite Award.
-In 2002 they won a Golden Horse Award in Best Visual Effects for Gin gwai (The Eye).
+In 2002, Centro won a Golden Horse Award for Best Visual Effects for The Eye.
+They also won a Hong Kong Film Award, a Golden Horse Film Award, and a Satellite Award for their work on Kung Fu Hustle.

 Nominations

-They have also been nominated for Hong Kong Film Awards in the area of Sound Design for Zhong hua ying xiong (A Man Called Hero), a BAFTA Award for Visual Effects due to their work on Kill Bill volumes 1 & 2, and a Hong Kong Film Award in Visual Effects for Man cheng jin dai huang jin jia (Curse of the Golden Flower).
+Centro was nominated for Hong Kong Film Awards for Best Sound Design for A Man Called Hero, a BAFTA Award for Best Special Visual Effects for their work on Kill Bill: Volume 1 and 2, and a Hong Kong Film Award for Best Visual Effects for Curse of the Golden Flower.